 BEFORE April 15th 2013

 Please see Village News for the latest mobile library timetable which is a pdf file giving details of the times the mobile library will be visiting Stanton St Quintin, Lower Stanton & Buckley Barracks.
 This will be updated every 6 months.
-A new one for July to December 2013 has just been added.
+A new one for January 2014 has just been added.

 Parish Council Meeting

-The next Parish Council meeting will take place on Tuesday 11th June 2013 in the Church Hall.
+The next Parish Council meeting will take place on Tuesday 18th March 2014 in the School at 7:30pm.

 Pre-school with strong links to Stanton in Seagry.